A theory of data variability in Neural Network Bayesian inference: Results

 To evaluate the first order correction $\left\langle y_{\ast}\right\rangle _{1}$ in \eqref{eq:PerturbativeResult_MeanInferredNetworkOutput} we make use of the fact that Bayesian inference is insensitive to the order in which the training data are presented.
 We are hence free to assume that all training samples of one class are presented en bloc.
 Moreover, supervised learning assumes that all training samples are drawn from the same distribution.
 As a result, the statistics is homogeneous across blocks of indices that belong to the same class.
 The propagators $-m_{\alpha\beta}^{-1}$ and interaction vertices $C_{(\alpha\beta)(\gamma\delta)}$ and $C_{(*\alpha)(\beta\gamma)}$, correspondingly, have a block structure.
 To obtain an understanding how variability of the data and hence heterogeneous kernels affect the ability to make predictions, we consider the simplest yet non-trivial case of binary classification where we have two such blocks.

-In this section we focus on the overlap statistics given by the artificial data set described in \prettyref{sec:The-SimplePattern-data-set}.
+In this section we focus on the overlap statistics given by the artificial data set described in \prettyref{sec:The-Ising-data-set}.
 This data set entails certain symmetries.
-Generalizing the expressions to a less symmetric task is straightforward.
+Generalizing the expressions to a less symmetric task is straightforward, but lengthy, and is deferred to \prettyref{app:GeneralInferenceExpressions} and \prettyref{supp:Asymmetric-Overlap-Inference-1}.
 For the classification task, with two classes $c_{\alpha}\in\{1,2\}$, the structure for the mean overlaps $\mu_{\alpha\beta}$ and their covariance $\Sigma_{(\alpha\beta)(\gamma\delta)}$ at the read-in layer of the network given by \eqref{eq:Statistical_Properties_SimplePattern_Setup} are inherited by the mean $m_{\alpha\beta}$ and the covariance $C_{(\alpha\beta)(\gamma\delta)}$ of the overlap matrix at the output of the network.
 In particular, all quantities can be expressed in terms of only four parameters $a$, $b$, $K$, $v$ whose values, however, depend on the network architecture and will be given for linear and non-linear networks below.
 For four indices $\alpha,\beta,\gamma,\delta$ that are all different

 This symmetry further assumes that the network does not have biases and utilizes point-symmetric activation functions $\phi(x)$ such as $\phi(x)=\mathrm{erf(x)}$.
 In general, all tensors are symmetric with regard to swapping $\alpha\leftrightarrow\beta$ as well as $\gamma\leftrightarrow\delta$ and the tensor $C_{(\alpha\beta)(\gamma\delta)}$ is invariant under swaps of the index-pairs $(\alpha\beta)\leftrightarrow(\gamma\delta)$.
 We further assume that the class label for class 1 is $y$ and that the class label for class 2 is $-y$.
 In subsequent calculations and experiments we consider the prediction for the class $y=-1$.